-The School requires the principal and/or the principal's designee to be responsible for determining whether an alleged act constitutes a violation of this policy.
+All parents or guardians of students involved in alleged bullying incidents will be informed within 24 hours after administrators learn of it.
+The School requires the principal and/or the principal's designee to be responsible for determining whether an alleged act constitutes a violation of the bullying policy.
 In so doing, the principal and/or the principal's designee shall conduct a prompt, thorough, and complete investigation of each alleged incident.
 The investigation is to be completed within three school days after a report or complaint is made.